jiguan/LeetCode/src/com/interview/java/JavaInterviewQuestions.md

 Algorithms for GC

 1. Reference Counting: pro: effective; con: cannot handle circulate referring.
 2. Mark and Sweep: traverse from the root set, if an object cannot be accessible, _mark_ it as garbage, and release its space during _sweep_.
 Disadvantage: if there are small amounts of objects alive, it will cost large time to mark and delete them.
+Used against Old Gen.
 3. Copy and Collection: traverse from the root set, if an object is live, copy into into a space.
 Disadvantage: if there are large amounts of objects alive, copying them is expensive.
+Used against Young Gen.

 ## Multi-thread